longngguyenn/douyin_crawler/README.md

 **Disclaimer**

-This script is provided for educational purposes only.
+This script is provided for personal purposes only.
 Use it responsibly and in accordance with applicable terms of service and copyright laws.
 The author is not responsible for any misuse or consequences of using this script.

 **Additional Considerations**